Menu Close

 Board of Governance

-Living Learning Pakenham is governed by a voluntary team of industry experts from the community.
-The Board meets monthly and sets the overall direction and strategy of the organisation and monitors its financial viability and sustainability.
-If you are interested in being a Board Member of LLP email your resume to admin@livinglearning.org.au
+Living & Learning Pakenham Inc. is governed by a voluntary team of industry experts from within the community.
+The Board meets monthly, setting the overall direction and strategy of the organisation and monitoring its financial viability and sustainability.

 President – Dr Ian Fraser